Licensed & Insured • Kitchener, Ontario

 add

 They solve different problems.
-Ventilation is about fresh air exchange, bringing outdoor air in and exhausting stale air out.
-Duct cleaning removes dust and debris from the inside of your heating and cooling ductwork.
-A home in Bridgeport with clean ducts can still have poor indoor air quality if there is no mechanical ventilation bringing in fresh air.
-And a well-ventilated home can still have dirty ductwork.
-We handle the ventilation and mechanical side, designing systems that actually move fresh air through the home properly.
+Ventilation is about fresh air exchange, bringing outdoor air in and moving stale air out.
+Duct cleaning removes dust and debris from inside your heating and cooling ductwork.
+A home in Bridgeport with spotless ducts can still have poor indoor air quality if there is no mechanical ventilation bringing in fresh air, and a well-ventilated home can still have dirty ductwork.
+We handle the ventilation and mechanical side, designing and correcting systems that actually move fresh air through the home.

 READY FOR A FREE ESTIMATE?